um1b/sensefs-mac/README.md

 ## Overview

-SenseFS is a native macOS application that brings powerful semantic search to your local files.
+SenseFS is a native macOS application that brings semantic search to your local files.
 Unlike traditional keyword search, SenseFS understands the *meaning* of your queries and finds relevant content even when exact keywords don't match.

 ### Key Features